19 October 2020

 All this combined with easily accessible cryptocurrency wallets increases the popularity of digital currency, but so far rather as an investment instrument than everyday money.
 But who knows what the future will bring?
 Back in 2014, cryptocurrencies were just a drop in the ocean of the financial world.

-DU: However, apart from the individuals, there are also crypto wallets and exchanges who suffer from this fraudulent activity.
-And not only because of the losses, but also because of the lowering credibility of their businesses and obstacles to maintain their partnerships.
+However, apart from the individuals, there are also crypto wallets and exchanges that suffer from this fraudulent activity.
+And not only because of the losses but also because of the lowering credibility of their businesses and obstacles to maintaining their partnerships.

-DU: Right, so let’s identify the most common pain points and how these companies can prevent losses, secure revenues, and finally—build much needed credibility.
+So let’s identify the most common pain points and how these companies can prevent losses, secure revenues, and finally—build much-needed credibility.

-DU: And all of that without breaching the most important thing—users’ anonymity.
+And all of this without breaching the most important thing—users’ anonymity.

 Crypto is (and will be) growing.
 And fraudsters double their efforts to attack crypto companies from various sides; starting from infrastructure security, through online SCAMs, taking over legitimate users’ accounts, up to exchanging money from stolen cards for crypto.
 And it doesn’t impact end users only, it heavily impacts crypto companies’ brand and credibility, bringing huge losses.
 It’s time to secure your wallet or exchange without adding any friction to your customers and without touching their anonymity.

-If you wish to detect and protect your business from crypto fraud, we're here to help you with the perfect fraud prevention solution...
+If you wish to learn more about how to secure your cryptocurrency from fraudsters and detect and protect your business from crypto fraud, we're here to help you with the perfect fraud prevention solution...